LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-01-10-chat-gpt-dumb.md

 Basic automation and leveraging cheaper workers devastated the rust belt.
 AI is this same thing on a whole other level.
 It takes time and money to build factories.
 I can deploy or upgrade software instantly and for essentially free.
 As AI improves it will have a profound impact on the world, because it's the thinking equivalent to the first machines and factories of the industrial revolution.

+[^0]: The articles all might go on to explain properly, I didn't read them.
+I just found a snippet with the wording I described.
 [^1]: [How General Intelligence (G Factor) Is Determined (verywellmind.com)](https://www.verywellmind.com/what-is-general-intelligence-2795210)
 [^2]: [Age differences in fluid and crystallized intelligence - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/000169186790011X?via%3Dihub)
 [^3]: It's worth noting, "novel" as a concept is one of those "what is truth questions?".
 You can make sound arguments humans aren't capable of novel thinking either.
 So for our purposed, we just mean in the common sense the word is used.